RobTillaart/ANSI/README.md

 Using **ansi.print()** and **ansi.println()** for printing text and numbers is improved a bit since 0.1.4 by adding the private **write(array, length)**.

+Since 0.2.0 the print() statements are replaced by write().
+Although it are small improvements these add up.

 ## Future